jensws80/JensArduinoCarPedals/README.md

 1. Arduino Pro Micro or any board based on ATmega32U4
 2. Usb cable between Arduino board and computer.
-3. 3 piece Slide Potentiometer 5kohm.
+3. 3 piece Slide Potentiometer 5kohm or hall sensors.
 4. 3 cheap styling pedals for cars.
 5. Spring
 6. Some metall to build pedal construction in